dhillii/CSCI-450-TCP-Project/README.md

 To run this project it is suggested that you compile and run on a Linux based operating system.

+The latest version of Debian 9.9.5 was used to build and run this project.

 The GCC compiler must also be installed as a prerequisite.

+Follow the steps below on a clean linux install to get the gcc compiler.

 ```
 $ sudo apt-get update